traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 ---
 title: "Traefik Getting Started With Kubernetes"
-description: "Looking to get started with Traefik Proxy?
-Read the technical documentation to learn a simple use case that leverages Kubernetes."
+description: "Get started with Traefik Proxy and Kubernetes."
 ---

 # Quick Start

-A Use Case of Traefik Proxy and Kubernetes
+A Use Case of Traefik Proxy and Kubernetes.
 {: .subtitle }

 This guide is an introduction to using Traefik Proxy in a Kubernetes environment.